The Belfast food scene is alive and well. Find out our favorite Belfast restaurants, coffee shops, pubs and market in Northern Ireland’s capital city.

 Good food abounds in Belfast.
 This is a city that fully embraces the locavore movement and takes pride in its culinary bounty, especially some of the freshest seafood we’ve ever eaten.
 Seriously, the seafood is extraordinary, but then again so is the butter.

 Local restaurants buzz with people eating out in Belfast on every night of the week.
 This is a part of the world where every year should be a year of food and drink!

 Belfast Food Guide | Where to Eat in Belfast

-During our week, we dived into the Belfast food scene and ate it all from hearty Irish breakfasts to an elegant Michelin starred meal with plenty of coffee to keep us going.
-Here are our favorites – the spots you cannot miss when you’re deciding where to eat in Belfast.
+We dove into the Belfast food scene and ate it all from hearty Irish& breakfasts to an elegant Michelin starred meal with plenty of coffee to keep us going.
+Here are our suggestions for the best places to eat in Belfast – the spots you cannot miss when you’re deciding where to eat in Belfast.

 Mourne Seafood Bar